 First of all, I am going to note a few very important points.
 The first being, that binge eating is a behavior, and going beyond that, it’s a symptom.
 The bingeing isn’t the root problem, it’s a symptom that something else is going on that desires your attention.
 Think of it like a headache, a headache could be a symptom of dehydration, lack of sleep, eating poor quality foods, inflammation, stress, amongst many other things.

-Treating the headache with aspirin really doesn’t get rid of the root behaviors that cause that headache to appear in the first place or prevent it from reappearing again.
+Treating the headache with aspirin really doesn’t get rid of the root reasons that cause that headache to appear in the first place or prevent it from reappearing again.
 It’s the same with bingeing.
 I like to say bingeing is the Universe’s way of calling your attention to bigger things.
 So, you are not a “binge eater” definitively or indefinitely.
-You simply struggle with the behavior and symptoms of binge eating which you can change and resolve.
+You simply struggle with the behavior and symptoms of binge eating which you CAN change and resolve.

 Secondly, many of our food challenges today including binge eating, restrictive eating, yo-yo dieting, weight obsessions, and food obsessions are a collective issue.
 What does that mean?
 It means that when one struggles with their relationship with food it’s not completely their fault.
 The messages and ways of the world, media, family, life events, diet industry, all of them contribute to the formation of your relationship with food.
 100% of my clients in their 30s-60s have challenges with food from decades ago, many of them from before they were 15 years old, a time when a child’s mindset chews and assimilates messages from their environment and is highly influenced in the formation of their relationship with food, body, self love and acceptance.